jamestharpe/jamestharpe.com/content/machine-learning.md

 [**Supervised learning**](ml-supervised.md) uses labeled input, meaning the input model training data includes the output value to be predicted by the model.
 An example of supervised learning would be training a model to recognize animals by feeding it pictures of animals that are already labeled (e.g. dog, cat, giraffe...)

-**Unsupervised learning** uses unlabeled input to find patterns within the data.
+[**Unsupervised learning**](ml-unsupervised.md) uses unlabeled input to find patterns within the data.
 For example, unsupervised learning might be used to identify market segments from existing customer data.

+[**Semisupervised learning**](ml-semisupervised.md) combines supervised and unsupervised learning.

 **Reinforcement learning** uses "rewards" and "penalties" in an interactive environment to train specific behaviors.
 An example of reinforcement learning is teaching a computer to play a video game.